Harshal111111/Devops/README.md

 # Git VS Github:

 1. Git:
-> Git is a distributed version control system (DVCS) that allows developers to track changes in their codebase, collaborate with others, and manage different versions of their projects.
+Git is a distributed version control system (DVCS) that allows developers to track changes in their codebase, collaborate with others, and manage different versions of their projects.

-> Git enables multiple developers to work on a project simultaneously, keeping track of changes and merging them seamlessly.
+Git enables multiple developers to work on a project simultaneously, keeping track of changes and merging them seamlessly.

 2. Github:
-> GitHub, on the other hand, is a web-based platform that utilizes Git for version control.
+GitHub, on the other hand, is a web-based platform that utilizes Git for version control.
 It provides additional features and a centralized platform for collaboration.

-> GitHub allows developers to host their Git repositories online, making it easier to share code, collaborate with others, and manage projects.
+GitHub allows developers to host their Git repositories online, making it easier to share code, collaborate with others, and manage projects.

-> It includes features like issue tracking, pull requests, and a web-based interface for easier collaboration.
+It includes features like issue tracking, pull requests, and a web-based interface for easier collaboration.

+# Distributed VS Non Distributed Version Controlling Systems:

+1. Distributed Version Control System (DVCS):

+In a distributed version control system, each user has a complete copy of the entire repository, including its full history.
+Examples of DVCS include Git, Mercurial, and Bazaar.
+Users can work independently on their local copies, commit changes, and even create branches without needing constant access to a central server.
+This decentralization makes it easier for developers to work offline and collaborate more flexibly.
+It also provides redundancy and mitigates the risk of a single point of failure.

+2. Non-Distributed (Centralized) Version Control System:

+In a non-distributed or centralized version control system, there is a single, central repository that contains the master copy of the codebase and its history.
+Examples include CVS (Concurrent Versions System) and Subversion (SVN).
+Developers typically check out a working copy from the central repository, make changes, and then commit those changes back to the central repository.
+Collaboration often involves interacting with the central server, and working offline or creating branches can be more challenging compared to distributed systems.

+# Key Differences:

+Collaboration:

+In DVCS, collaboration can happen more independently, with each user having a full copy of the repository.
+In non-distributed systems, collaboration usually involves interactions with the central server.
+Offline Work:

+DVCS allows developers to work offline, committing changes locally, and then synchronizing with the central repository later.
+Non-distributed systems may require a constant connection to the central server for most operations.
+Redundancy:

+DVCS inherently provides redundancy because every user has a full copy of the repository.
+In non-distributed systems, the central server holds the master copy, and redundancy depends on backup strategies.
+Flexibility:

+DVCS offers more flexibility for branching and merging, often making these operations faster and more straightforward.
+Non-distributed systems can also handle branching and merging but may involve more interaction with the central server.

+# Examples:

+Distributed: Git, Mercurial, Bazaar
+Non-Distributed (Centralized): CVS, Subversion (SVN)